oakindeji1/Sales-Performance-Analysis-for-a-Retail-Store-/README.md

-### Summary: In this project, you are tasked with analyzing the sales performance of a retail store.
+### Summary: In this project, I was tasked with analyzing the sales performance of a retail store.
-You will need to explore sales data to uncover key insights such as top-selling products, regional performance, and monthly sales trends.
+I need to explore sales data to uncover key insights such as top-selling products, regional performance, and monthly sales trends.

 # Sales-Performance-Analysis-for-a-Retail-Store-